Cathy Engelbert: WNBA commissioner

 On May 15, 2019, Engelbert was named the first commissioner of the WNBA (previous WNBA leaders had been titled "president").
 She officially assumed her new role on July 17, 2019.
 Engelbert has focused on growing the league, improving the player experience, building on corporate partnerships, and preparing for the renegotiation of the WNBA's media rights.
 She has presided over a significant expansion of the league, adding franchises in San Francisco, Portland, and Toronto, with future expansion franchises planned for Cleveland, Detroit, and Philadelphia.

 Engelbert faced criticism from players during negotiations for a new CBA in 2025, with the "central tension" being player compensation that lagged behind the league's revenue growth.

 Engelbert is a member of The Business Council.
 She also serves on the boards of McDonald’s Corporation, Royalty Pharma, and Catalyst, and on the executive committee of the USGA.

+Between 2024 and 2025, WNBA franchises saw a 180% growth rate year-over-year when Caitlin Clark entered the league, over double the previous year-over-year record for a sports league.

+On September 4, 2026, it was announced that Englebert would retire as WNBA Commissioner on December 31, 2026.

 Personal life

-Engelbert has two children, Julia and Thomas.
+Engelbert has two children, Julia and Tommy.